 Leaseweb is an experienced provider of cloud hosting to business customers.

-The company offers something for everyone from small traders and freelancers to big multinationals, with products ranging from simple web hosting to enterprise-level private clouds, CDNs and object storage.
+The company offers something for everyone from small traders and freelancers to big multinationals, with products ranging from simple website hosting to enterprise-level private clouds, CDNs and object storage.

 Leaseweb's basic hosting plans have some significant limits.
 The starter plan looks cheap at €2.99 a month (£2.64, $3.50), but it's easy to see why: there's a tiny 250MB storage, only 25GB monthly traffic and a single database.